 Try our favorite three skin-calming steps in succession, or try one or two separately, depending on the severity of your symptoms.
+Most of the ingredients you need may be stuff you already have in your house.
+So get to work!
 You’ll be feeling fresh, de-puffed, de-itched, and redness-free in no time!

 Green Tea for Skin Irritation

-Green tea does a phenomenal job of calming the red pigment in your skin.
+Green tea does a phenomenal job of calming the red pigment in your skin and replenishing essential moisture.
 When your skin is inflamed, itchy, and irritated, one of the worst parts is walking around with a blotchy red face.
-Green tea is a natural anti-inflammatory, and will help bring down the redness and calm the puffiness.
+Green tea is a natural anti-inflammatory and will help bring down redness and calm puffiness.
+Applying it regularly can help to keep the redness, irritation, and itchiness at bay.
+Plus, its antioxidant properties help to protect the skin from sun damage and free radicals, helping to keep your skin looking younger and healthier.

 - Boil water, and steep 4-6 teabags for 5 minutes.
-Then, soak a washcloth in the tea and rest the cloth on your face.
+Then, when cooled a bit and at a reasonably warm temperature, soak a washcloth in the tea and rest the cloth on your face.

 - Or, you can squeeze excess water out of the teabags and apply them to your face directly.